sechick/htadelay/README.md

-# Sequential Experimentation with Delay
+# Sequential Experimentation with Delay.

 ALL RIGHTS RESERVED BY AUTHORS.
 Code provided as is for noncommercial, academic usage only.